olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Releases of ``cray-mpich`` are each built with a specific version of ROCm, and compatibility across multiple versions is not guaranteed.
 OLCF will maintain compatible default modules when possible.
 If using non-default modules, you can determine compatibility by reviewing the *Product and OS Dependencies* section in the ``cray-mpich`` release notes.
 This can be displayed by running ``module show cray-mpich/<version>``.
 If the notes indicate compatibility with *AMD ROCM X.Y or later*, only use ``rocm/X.Y.Z`` modules.
 If using a non-default version of ``cray-mpich``, you must add ``${CRAY_MPICH_ROOTDIR}/gtl/lib`` to either your ``LD_LIBRARY_PATH`` at run time or your executable's rpath at build time.

-The compatibility table below was determined by linker testing with all current combinations of ``cray-mpich`` and ``rocm`` modules on Crusher.
+The compatibility table below was determined by linker testing with all current combinations of ``cray-mpich`` and ``rocm`` modules on Frontier.

 +------------+---------------------+
 | cray-mpich |        ROCm         |